tetcoin-legacy/tetcoin/doc/README.md

 Setup
 ---------------------
-You need the Qt4 run-time libraries to run Czarcoin-Qt.
+You need the Qt4 run-time libraries to run Tetcoin-Qt.
 On Debian or Ubuntu:
 	`sudo apt-get install libqtgui4`

 Unpack the files into a directory and run:

-- bin/32/czarcoin-qt (GUI, 32-bit)
+- bin/32/tetcoin-qt (GUI, 32-bit)
-- bin/32/czarcoind (headless, 32-bit)
+- bin/32/tetcoind (headless, 32-bit)
-- bin/64/czarcoin-qt (GUI, 64-bit)
+- bin/64/tetcoin-qt (GUI, 64-bit)
-- bin/64/czarcoind (headless, 64-bit)
+- bin/64/tetcoind (headless, 64-bit)

-See the documentation at the [Czarcoin Wiki](http://czarcoin.info) for help and more information.
+See the documentation at the [Tetcoin Wiki](http://tetcoin.info) for help and more information.